sinlerdev/BoxCast/docs/Tutorials/usage.md

 local Caster = BoxCast.new()
 ```

 This errors as we haven't given any information for BoxCast to use, let's start doing that!
 Firstly, we need our caster to be 5 studs tall and 6 studs width.
-To acheive this, we can use the `Thickness` property for tallness, and `Quality` for the width!
+To acheive this, we can use the `Thickness` property for tallness, and `Quality` for the wide!

 ```Lua